Prathameshbhujbal/PrathameshBhujbal.github.io/index.md

 ### - SPORTS AND EVENT MANAGEMENT EXPERIENCE
-- part of events team of Geeks-For-Geeks club of college
+- Part of events team of Geeks-For-Geeks club of RCOEM
-- Social Media Marketing Head for AARHANT (Cyber-security awareness week conducted by college)
+- Social Media Marketing Head for AARHANT (Cyber-security awareness week conducted by RCOEM)
 - Was part of college's sports committee in 2nd year of engineering
-- NCC Cadet
+- Ex-NCC Cadet
 - State level skating player
 - Daily runner and weight-lifter